bruhu/sql-from-data-to-insight/README.md

 ## Setup

-This project is a team effort, with each member contributing to different aspects.
-Tasks will be divided and planned out throughout the week, ensuring both effective data exploration and insightful analysis.

-Tools:
+To see the database, you can use the Database.sql file in MySQL Workbench to import the database structure, tables and its contents into MySQL.

+Required tools:

-- Database: MySQL (for creating and managing the database)
+- Database: MySQL Workbench(for creating and managing the database)
 - Python: Jupyter Notebooks, Pandas, Matplotlib, Seaborn
 - Git: Version control for managing the codebase

-## Brief
+## Colclusions:

-The project begins by selecting datasets relevant to global happiness scores.
-We used data from sources like Kaggle, APIs, and CSV files.
-The datasets were chosen for their relevance to understanding happiness metrics and their ability to support meaningful analysis when combined.

 ## The Team